Planning the Perfect Tanzania Safari Trip: Parks, Wildlife & Travel Tips

 Each option provides a unique way to experience Tanzania’s remarkable wilderness.

-Explore unforgettable Tanzania safari experiences—from Serengeti safaris and the Great Migration to Ngorongoro Crater and Ruaha adventures.
+Explore unforgettable Tanzania safaris—from Serengeti and the Great Migration to Ngorongoro Crater and Ruaha adventures

 When you should go on a Tanzania safari trip is greatly dependent on what you would like to see, although the wildlife viewing is great all year round.
 Tanzania has two main seasons: the dry season and the green (wet) season, both of which have their own benefits.